 IoT in Service Sector

-in service sector IoT applications are helping people for carrying out daily life tasks.
-As the world is struggling with coronavirus pandemic since the beginning of 2020, people are avoiding the physical proximity with each other.
-As a result several use cases of IoT are emerging that were not there earlier.
-In fact, we can see an entire new set o applications that we can enable with the use of IoT which are mentioned below.
+In the service sector, IoT applications are helping people for carrying out daily life tasks.
+As the world is struggling with the coronavirus pandemic since the beginning of 2020, people are avoiding physical proximity with each other.
+As a result, several use cases of IoT are emerging that were not there earlier.
+In fact, we can see an entirely new set o applications that we can enable with the use of IoT which are mentioned below.

 - Automatic thermal scanning of people entering in a shop